parsaeisa/Notes/python.md

 `os.listdir("path")` returns a list of file names in a directory .

+## Random library

+`random.sample` is a method that randomly chooses some elements from a sequence .

 ## Data structures

 Most common data structures that I normally use are :